criskoapps/criskoapps.github.io/README.md

 What you thought was your daddy was nothing but a– \
 While you were sittin' home alone at age thirteen \
 Your real daddy was dyin' \
-Sorry you didn't see him, but I'm glad we talked
+Sorry you didn't see him \
+but I'm glad we talked

 Oh, I, oh I'm still alive \
+Hey, I, oh I'm still alive \
 Hey, I, oh I'm still alive \
 Hey, I, oh I'm still alive \
 Hey, oh